FACULTY PLANNING STUDY ABROAD TRIPS

 - You can request a table in the student union concourse (near Union Market) by emailing email@example.com.

 - We recommend recruiting students who have gone on your trip in the past to be available at the table as well.

 - Submit the details of your opportunity to Zipmail.

-The completed Conduct forms should be scanned and emailed to the office of Student Conduct for review and approval.
-Please send them to firstname.lastname@example.org in one batch.
-That office will send them back to us, and we will notify you if any of your students have any conduct issues that would render them ineligible to study abroad.
+**Scan and email completed Conduct forms to the office of Student Conduct for review and approval, in one batch.
+We will notify you if any of your students have any conduct issues that would render them ineligible to study abroad.

-The completed Participation Waiver forms should be collected by the faculty leader and emailed to Heather Pollock, in the education abroad office, in one batch.
+***Scan and email completed Participation Waiver forms to Heather Pollock, in the education abroad office, in one batch.

 EMERGENCY CONTACT WHILE ABROAD:

 - Keep the contact info for the nearest U.S. Embassy or Consulate with you when you travel, in case you need to reach out to them for assistance.